You can use the Wavefront Usage integration dashboards to:

 - Data Scan Rate

-~query.summaries_scanned, the per-second rate at which metrics are being queried through dashboards, custom charts, or API calls.
+~query.metrics_scanned, the per-second rate at which metrics are being queried through dashboards, custom charts, derived metrics, or API calls.

 ~query.spans_scanned, the per-second rate at which spans are being queried through dashboards, custom charts, or API calls.

-~query.histograms_scanned, the per-second rate at which histograms are being queried through dashboards, custom charts, or API calls
+~query.histograms_scanned, the per-second rate at which histograms are being queried through dashboards, custom charts, derived metrics, or API calls.

 Charts that track the number of Wavefront users during various time windows, number of dashboards and alerts, and information about the types of alerts.